LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn2/ngFor.rst

 ``ngFor`` Syntax
 -----------------

-The example below shows how to use ``ngFor`` to iterate through the contents of an array.
-It is the basic approach, and ``ngFor`` can be used in more complex ways.
-For a complete guide to using ``ngFor`` and all of its variations, refer to the following resources:
+The example below shows the basic approach for using ``ngFor`` to iterate through the contents of an array.
+For a more detailed guide to using ``ngFor`` and all of its variations, refer to the following resources:

 #. `Angular documentation <https://angular.io/guide/template-syntax#ngFor>`__,
 #. `Malcoded website <https://malcoded.com/posts/angular-ngfor/>`__.